thymeleaf/thymeleaf-docs/docs/articles/layouts.md

 can reference to the same file either by using the `this` keyword (e.g.
 `this :: header`) or without any keyword (e.g. `:: header`).
-The expression after double colon is a fragment selector (either fragment name or *DOM selector*).
+The expression after double colon is a fragment selector (either fragment name or *Markup Selector*).
 As you can also see, the header fragment contains a markup that is used for static prototyping only.

 Header and footer are defined in the following files: